The delivery ratio — where is your structure actually pointing?

 List every role in your team, department, or organisation.
 Assign each one to a category: building, supporting, organising, or administering.
 Count the ratio.

-If most people are in categories one and two — your structure is pointed toward value.
+If most people are in categories one and two — your structure is pointed toward the work that directly generates financial value.
 The organisation is doing what it exists to do, with appropriate support and organisation around it.

-If most people are in categories three and four — your structure is pointed toward control.
-The organisation is spending more energy on itself than on the work.
+If most people are in categories three and four — your structure is pointed toward control and coordination rather than toward the external transaction.
+The organisation is spending more energy on itself than on the work that funds it.
 You have an Idea to Value problem, and it is structural.

-The ratio is not a precise science.
-Some organising is essential — teams need coordination, work needs planning, complexity needs management.
-The question is not whether categories three and four exist but whether they have grown beyond what the delivery requires.
+The ratio is not a precise science, and no single number is universally correct.
+Some organising is essential.
+Some administration is load-bearing.
+Complex delivery genuinely requires planning, coordination, and governance.
+The question is not whether categories three and four exist.
+It is whether they have grown beyond what the delivery actually requires — and whether the organisation is honest enough with itself to ask the question.

 From control to flow

 Oversight still matters.
 Accountability still matters.
-The goal is not an organisation without structure — it is an organisation where structure serves delivery (purpose of creating value) rather than substituting for it.
+The goal is not an organisation without structure — it is an organisation where structure serves the work of generating value rather than substituting for it.

-When you rebalance toward delivery and flow, work moves faster.
+When the ratio rebalances, work moves faster.
 Customers feel it.
 The organisation becomes lighter and more capable of responding to what is actually happening rather than what the dashboards say is happening.
+Many of the people who had been organising find their way back to building, which is often where they wanted to be all along.

 From the Cultivated library